 - Store and forward (asynchronous); examples including transmission of recorded health information (radiographs, photographs, video and digital impressions) through a secure electronic communication system to a dentist who uses the information to evaluate a patient’s condition or render a service outside of a real-time or live interaction.

 - Remote patient monitoring (RPM); personal health and medical data collection from an individual in one location via electronic communication technologies which is transmitted to a provider (sometimes via a data processing service) in a different location for use in care.

 - Mobile health (mHealth); Health care and public health practice and education supported by mobile communication devices such as mobile phones, tablet computers and Personal Digital Assistants (PDA).

 What prompts the need for teledentistry?

 Teledentistry is an alternative solution to monitoring a patient’s oral health especially when a patient and dentist cannot be in the same physical location.

 How long will Delta Dental of Minnesota cover a teledentistry examination under code D0140?

-Delta Dental of Minnesota will cover the teledentistry examination under code DO140 in accordance with member’s limit benefit guidelines through 2020.
+Delta Dental of Minnesota will continue to cover the teledentistry examination under code DO140 in accordance with member’s limit benefit guidelines.
 Please note that this teledentistry procedure coverage only applies to individual members and commercial group including Medicare Advantage members.